Blog Total Locker Service

 Locker Keys UK: Replacement, Types, Codes and Ordering Guide (2026)

-This guide explains everything you need to know about locker keys in the UK, including how replacement keys work, how to identify key codes, the different types available and how to order correctly.
-It also links through to the relevant services so you can move from understanding to action quickly.
+This guide explains what locker keys are, how replacement keys work, how to identify key codes, the common types and systems used in the UK, and how to order correctly.
+It also links to the most relevant services and support pages so you can move from identification to action quickly.
+To find the correct match by brand, browse our locker keys by manufacturer, including Ojmar, L&F and ASSA ranges.

 What Are Locker Keys and How Do They Work?

-Locker keys are cut to match a specific lock mechanism.
+Locker keys are made for specific locker lock mechanisms.
 In most cases, they are cut to code, meaning the shape of the key is determined by a unique reference number stamped on the lock or original key.

-Types of Locker Keys Used in the UK
+Common Locker Key Types and Systems Used in the UK

-- Standard cam lock keys – the most common option for schools and workplaces
+• Standard cam lock keys – common in schools, workplaces and general staff storage

-- Mastered key systems – allow management override access
+• Mastered key systems – allow authorised management override access

-- Coin return locker keys – used in leisure and changing room environments
+• Coin return locker keys – used in leisure, visitor and changing room environments

-- Wrist strap keys – designed for gyms and wet areas
+• Wrist strap keys – suited to gyms, pools and other wet areas

 Locker Key Codes Explained